+Dependents:

+Tier 1 (§4.1111(e)(4)) and Tier 3 (§4.1126(d)(4)) An additional amount is added for coverage of dependents which shall not exceed the amount provided to a retiree not enrolled in Medicare Parts A and B and covered by the same medical plan with the same years of service credit.
+The combined Member and dependent subsidy shall not exceed the actual premium.
+This refers to dependents of retired Members with Medicare Parts A and B. It does not apply to those without Medicare or Part B only.

 Medicare Part B Reimbursement for Members:

-Tier 1 (§4.1113) and Tier 3 (§4.1128) If a Retiree is covered by both Medicare Parts A and B, and enrolled in a LACERS' medical plan or participates in the LACERS Retiree Medical Premium Reimbursement Program, LACERS will reimburse the retiree the basic Medicare Part B premium.
+Tier 1 (§4.1113) and Tier 3 (§4.1128) If a Retiree is eligible for a health subsidy, covered by both Medicare Parts A and B, and enrolled in a LACERS' medical plan or participates in the LACERS Retiree Medical Premium Reimbursement Program, LACERS will reimburse the retiree the basic Medicare Part B premium.
+LACERS does not reimburse survivors or dependents any part of their Medicare Part B premium.

 Surviving Spouse Medical Subsidy:

 Tier 1 (§4.1115) and Tier 3 (§4.1129.1) The surviving spouse or domestic partner will be entitled to a health subsidy based on the member's years of service and the surviving dependent's eligibility for Medicare.

-Under Age 65 or Over Age 65 Without Medicare Part A The maximum health subsidy available for survivors is the lowest cost plan available (currently Kaiser) single- party premium (\$853.39 as of July 1, 2021 and will be \$900.24 per month as of January 1, 2022).
+Under Age 65 or Over Age 65 Without Medicare Part A The maximum health subsidy available for survivors is the lowest cost plan available (currently Kaiser) single- party premium (\$939.09 as of July 1, 2023 and will be \$1,051.78 per month as of January 1, 2024).

 Over Age 65 and Enrolled in Both Medicare Parts A and B For survivors, a maximum health subsidy limited to the single-party monthly premium of the plan in which the survivor is enrolled, is provided subject to the following vesting schedule:

 Completed Years of Service Vested Percentage

-1-14 75%
+10 - 14 75%

-15-19 90%
+15 - 19 90%

 20+ 100%

 Changes in Plan Provisions: None.